 4>Three Year Study Finds Byetta Causes Trivial Weight Loss in Most People,When patients report that Byetta isn't helping their blood sugars, they are told to keep taking it because it causes weight loss.

-There is some mouse research data showing that incretin hormones may regenerate beta cells.
-But when the question is asked, is this happening in people, the only "data" cited to support the claim that Byetta is regenerating beta cells is data showing Byetta improving people's A1c, which doesn't mean that beta cells are regenerating, only that blood sugar control is improving, which you can also achieve by cutting back on carbs or reducing insulin resistance, without having any effect on the pancreas.
-Since people on Byetta are eating a lot less of everything, including carbs, improved A1cs do not necessarily mean beta cells are growing back.
+There is some mouse research data showing that incretin hormones may regenerate beta cells, though as we saw above, close inspection of these cells has revealed that they don't secrete insulin in a normal fashion and they don't grow into normal islets in the pancreas.
+The main "data" cited to support the claim that Byetta was regenerating beta cells was data showing Byetta improving people's A1c, which didn't prove that beta cells are regenerating, only that blood sugar control was improving.
+You can drop your A1c much more dramatically by cutting down on your carbohydrate intake or reducing insulin resistance. neither of which has any effect on the insulin-secreting beta cells in your pancreas.
+Since people on Byetta and other GLP-1 agonists are eating a lot less of everything, including carbs, improved A1cs do not necessarily mean beta cells are growing back.

 Unfortunately, there is currently no way to examine the pancreas of a living person without destroying it.
 Because the FDA allows drug companies to make claims for how their drugs work that are not well supported by peer reviewed data, the drug companies can are allowed to claim that their drugs regenerate the pancreas based only on improved A1cs.